Churros are a family favorite! It’s hard NOT to love this treat when it reminds you of the Happiest Place on Earth!

-Make ahead: You can make the dough a day beforehand.
+Make ahead of time.
+You can make the dough a day beforehand.
 Store it in an airtight container in the fridge.
 Bring the dough back to room temperature before frying.

-- While the oil is heating, add the water, butter, ¼ tsp cinnamon, and salt to a small saucepan.
-Bring the mixture to a rolling boil over medium heat.
-Reduce heat to low.
+- To make the churros, combine water, butter, cinnamon and salt in a small saucepan.
+Bring the mixture to a rolling boil over medium heat, then reduce the heat to low.

-- Add the flour, and stir to form a ball.
-Remove from heat and let cool 5 minutes.
+- Add flour and stir to form a ball.
+Remove from the heat and let cool for 5 minutes.

-- Add eggs, one at a time, and stir until combined.
-Set aside.
+- Add eggs one at a time, stirring until combined after each addition.
+Add vanilla.

 - Add a large star tip to a piping bag and spoon dough into the piping bag.
 Pipe dough over the hot oil and cut at 1–3 inches long.
-Repeat until churros fill the pan but make sure there is room to fry until golden brown (about 2–3 minutes on each side).
+Repeat until churros fill the pan, making sure to leave room between churros.
+Fry until golden brown, 2–3 minutes on each side.

-- Remove churros from oil with slotted spoon and place on a paper towel–lined plate.
+- Remove churros from oil with a slotted spoon and place on a paper towel–lined plate.

 - While still warm, roll in cinnamon/sugar mixture.
+Repeat with remaining dough.
 Serve warm.